Version 1.6.1 (April 16, 2019)

 - For Windows, the PDF Optimizer installer includes an option to subsequently run the PDF Checker installer.

 - For Linux, the distribution includes a PDF Checker self extracting installation file, which prompts the user to accept a license agreement.
 Then, the process allows for the installation of PDF Checker in a default directory under the current or designated directory.

-- Added support of a new JSON category to allow a user to save a PDF export file so that it is compliant with the PDF/A-1b (PDF Archive) format.
+- Adds support of a new JSON category to allow a user to save a PDF export file so that it is compliant with the PDF/A-1b (PDF Archive) format.

 - The transparency quality settings have been adjusted to more appropriate values for high, medium, and low-quality output.

-- Improved merging of font subsets when the PDSaveOptimizeFonts flag is used.
+- Improves merging of font subsets when the PDSaveOptimizeFonts flag is used.

 - PDF Optimizer now by default first looks for the profile in the installation directory.
 If the product cannot find that profile file there, it looks at the command line statement, and treats the profile included there as the path to the profile file.

 - Application and installer are now signed with the certificate from Datalogics.